 You can add Amazon Aurora Replicas.
 Amazon Aurora Replicas share the same underlying storage as the primary instance.
 Any Amazon Aurora Replica can be promoted to become primary without any data loss and therefore can be used for enhancing fault tolerance in the event of a primary DB Instance failure.
 To increase database availability, simply create 1 to 15 replicas, in any of 3 AZs, and Amazon RDS will automatically include them in failover primary selection in the event of a database outage.

 Q: What happens during failover and how long does it take?

 Failover is automatically handled by Amazon Aurora so that your applications can resume database operations as quickly as possible without manual administrative intervention.

 - If you have an Amazon Aurora Replica, in the same or a different Availability Zone, when failing over, Amazon Aurora flips the canonical name record (CNAME) for your DB Instance to point at the healthy replica, which is in turn is promoted to become the new primary.
-Start-to-finish, failover typically completes within a minute.
+Start-to-finish, failover typically completes within 30 seconds.